YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP TRIGGER -TRIGGERFILE ignores blank lines and extra whitespace within lines.
 It treats lines with a semi-colon in the first position as comments and ignores their content.

-* If the -NOPROMPT option is specified and the trigger definition file contains a :code:`-*` line,then YottaDB will delete all the triggers without user confirmation.
+* If the -NOPROMPT option is specified and the trigger definition file contains a :code:`-*` line, then YottaDB will delete all triggers without user confirmation.

 * MUPIP TRIGGER compiles the XECUTE action string and rejects the load if the compilation has errors.